-Various versions of the new Disclosure Forms are included in Appendix I, including forms for ABP DG purchases, leases, PPAs; ABP community solar subscriptions; ILSFA purchases, leases, PPAs; and ILSFA community solar subscriptions.
+Various versions of the new Disclosure Forms are included in Appendix I-2, including forms for ABP DG purchases, leases, PPAs; ABP community solar subscriptions; ILSFA purchases, leases, PPAs; and ILSFA community solar subscriptions.
+The Agency will initiate a stakeholder process to consider additional modifications to these new Disclosure Forms before finalizing them and requiring their use.
 Because the forms now all look very similar, and there have already been instances of AVs or Designees filling out and having customers sign the wrong type of form (e.g., a DG form instead of a community solar form), different form types will now have different color schemes: blue for ABP DG forms, green for ABP community solar forms, and yellow for ILSFA forms.